 The pack sniffer who took this photo was obviously out past 5 pm, not ‘stopping to smell the roses’ and definitely not HMHDI.

 When I first started backpacking, I naively assumed that a hiker looked at a map, figured out a route and went from A to B via foot.

 How silly I was!

-Since I’ve done my many hours of research, I’ve discovered that walking from A to B on foot is not enough.
-It is best to take a lesson from the organized races and follow a narrowly defined path only; otherwise the outdoors experience is not true.
+Since I’ve done many hours of research, I’ve discovered that walking from A to B on foot is not enough.
+It is best to take a lesson from the organized races and follow a narrowly defined path only; otherwise, the outdoors experience is not valid.

-For many years, this discussion was avoided on Western trails.
+For many years, Western trail circles avoided this discussion.
 Luckily, hikers based primarily on the Internet are finally seeing the light and recognizing the value of HMHDI!
 It is not enough to merely walk the length of the Sierra, the Cascades or even the Rockies on your own two feet.
 Your hike is not really valid unless you follow the officially designated path that may be buried under snow, hard to locate or even not completed.
 If you do not follow this path, you will be set up for ridicule by the outdoor experts on the Internet.
 Remember, don’t be a pack sniffer!
-HIKE MY HIKE – DAMN IT !
+HIKE MY HIKE – DAMN IT!